CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### ✅ `Feature` FEATURE

-### 🔼 `Improvement` Improvement
+### 🔼 `Improvement` Improvement to third person gun rendering.
+>- Performence improvement here.
+With a lot of players rendered in you may get a 5-10 fps increase.

 ________

 ## ⚖️ Changes

-### ❗ `Change` Improvement to third person gun rendering.
+### ❗ `Change` Change
->- Performence improvement here.
-With a lot of players rendered in you may get a 5-10 fps increase.

 ________